Fender 1958 "tweed" Harvard Guitar Amplifier

 "split load") phase inverter.
 This circuit contributes some

-distortion of its own and I have yet to hear of a modeller that models
+distortion of its own and I have yet to hear of a modeller that

 the phase inverter distortion.
 A cathodyne PI differs from the